 Cases are interesting pieces of hardware to test in that there are no set benchmarks to test an enclosure’s “performance”.
 Therefore, to test cases here at Verdis Reviews we test a wide range of factors to ensure they are fully put to the test.
 These include: strength, cooling, cable management, ease of installation, noise and cost.

-Please note that some areas of testing in this Antec Two Hundred review, the aesthetics for one, are very subjective and so are down to the reviewer’s personal preferences.
+Please note that some areas of testing, the aesthetics for one, are very subjective and so are down to the reviewer’s personal preferences.

 The Antec’s steel and plastic construction makes the case very sturdy and there are no obvious weak points on the case.
 As everything is secured well inside the case and the build quality is good, transportation shouldn’t cause any problems.